OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 ## Limitations

-OutSystems App Shield has the following limitations.
+OutSystems AppShield has the following limitations.

 * On iOS, the plugin doesn't block user-initiated screenshots, but only to notify the app that a screenshot was taken.
 OutSystems currently doesn't support this event.
-However, App Shield blocks taking screenshots of iOS App Switcher.
+However, AppShield blocks taking screenshots of iOS App Switcher.
 * Only the supported OutSystems mobile plugins are obfuscated.
 * Native Android Service Center logs are obfuscated.
 You need to use an external tool to deobfuscate the logs.
 * JavaScript files obfuscation isn't supported.
 OutSystems provides guidance to obfuscate JavaScript.
 * Native iOS bitcode obfuscation isn't supported.
 * You need to contact Support to get the mapping files.
-* After MABS creates a build, with the App Shield plugin active, and signs the build, you can't sign that build again manually because the app would recognize that as signs of tampering.
+* After MABS creates a build, with the AppShield plugin active, and signs the build, you can't sign that build again manually because the app would recognize that as signs of tampering.

 ## How to retrace Android obfuscated logs